lexzhou/lexzhou.github.io/_pages/about.md

 Awards
 ======
-* *Open Philanthropy Long-term Future Scholarship.*
+* *Open Philanthropy Long-term Future Scholarship, 2024*

+* *Excellence Scholar Award with the best annual course record*, UPV, 2019-2023

 * *1st prize for the research publication with the highest annual impact factor*, Institute of Information and Communication Technologies (ITACA) at UPV, 2022.

 * *National Undergraduate Research Collaboration Fellowship*, Ministry of Education - Government of Spain, 2022

-* *Artificial Intelligence and the Future of Skills Research Collaboration Fellowship*, OECD & VRAIN, 2022
+* *Artificial Intelligence and the Future of Skills Research Collaboration Fellowship*, VRAIN & OECD, 2022

-* *Excellence Scholar Award with the best annual course record*, UPV, 2019-2023

 * *Santander Bank Studies Progress Scholarship*, 2021